NetworkManager/NetworkManager-ci/README.md

 # NetworkManager-ci
 This repo contains a set of integration tests for NetworkManager and CentOS 8 Stream based VM test instructions

+DUMMY branch to test MR triggering with updates on supporting multiple @OS overrides in description/commit message by the RH NM CI.

 ### Nightly status (CentOS CI)